hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 ---

-[^xor]: it is possible that the WAN Eth and WAN SFP ports are in XOR, i.e. either one or the other.
+[^xor]: the WAN Eth and WAN SFP ports are in XOR, i.e. either one or the other.